maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

   :width: 716px

-Addressbook and contacts and account libraries
+Address book, contacts and account libraries
 ----------------------------------------------

 Particularly exciting is the fact that ``freemangordon`` has been working on